Frequently Asked Questions

 The Family Educational Rights and Privacy Act (FERPA) form allows information to be released to the student over the phone or via email.
 The student can also allow a parent or someone else to receive information on their behalf.
 No personal information will be released without a completed FERPA on file.

-The FERPA form is available through your Student Forms account.
+The FERPA form is available through your Dynamic Verification account.
 If it is not available to you, please contact the Financial Aid Office by requesting a call back through our QLess system or emailing your assigned Financial Aid Technician (contact information).

 How do I apply for Federal work-study?